igorkosta/igorkosta.github.io/_posts/pwa-shortcuts.md

   <img src="/images/blog/pwa-shortcuts.jpg" width="50%" />
 </div>

-If your app functionality is hidden behind the authentication don't forget to add the redirection to the shorcuts `"url": "/send-money"` after a successful authentication.
+If your app functionality is hidden behind the authentication don't forget to add the redirection to the shortcuts `"url": "/send-money"` after a successful authentication.

 The good design should be predictable - so, if your shortcuts represent the menu points of your app, then you should use the same icons both for your shortcuts and in your menu.